VanOvermeire/dynamodb-helper/README.md

 The create and delete table methods are appropriate for testing, pocs and smaller projects.
 For real applications it is probably better to create the tables as IAC and to pass the names to `new()` or `build()`.

+Both the client and table name are exposed as public fields in case you want to use the helper for custom queries.

 ### Supported types

-Within your struct you can use the following types
+Within your struct you can use the following types for now:
 - Numbers
 - Strings
 - Booleans
 - Vec<String>
 - Vec<Number>
-- Vec<bool>
+- HashMap<String, String>

 Do note that DynamoDB only supports strings, numbers and booleans for key types.